arnav-aggarwal/react-setup-tutorial/README.md

 };
 ```

 What our configuration object is telling webpack to do is to start at the entry point, `src/index.js`.
-It’ll go into that file, resolve all dependencies, and bundle them into the output path provided, the folder dist.
+It’ll go into that file, resolve all dependencies, and bundle them into the output path provided, the folder **`dist`**.
 It’ll name the new bundled file `app.bundle.js`.

 Go ahead and run `webpack` on the command line and see what happens.